Junjpan/Binary-Search-Tree/README.md

 # Binary-Search-Tree

 ##Data Structures: Binary Search Tree
-###-find the Minimum and Maximum Value in a Binary Search Tree
+* find the Minimum and Maximum Value in a Binary Search Tree
 ###-Add a New Element to a Binary Search Tree
 ###-Check if an Element is Present in a Binary Search Tree
 ###-Find the Minimum and Maximum Height of a Binary Search Tree